 News

-Summer 2021 - Bloodshot World project awarded a Summer Research Fellowship from WSU.
+Summer 2021 - WSU awards the Bloodshot World project a Research Fellowship.

 December 2020 - Bloodshot World debuts, a blog on adapting short stories into comics.